ux-mark/recipes/docs-configuration/Recipe-Edit-Interface.md

 1. Hover over the image in the recipe form
 2. Click the "×" button that appears in the top-right corner of the image
 3. The image will be removed from the recipe and deleted from storage
+4. If you remove the main image, the next image in line will become the main image

+### Best Practices for Recipe Images

+For the best presentation on the website:

+- **Image Size**: Use high-quality images at least 1200px wide
+- **Aspect Ratio**: Use a consistent aspect ratio (4:3 or 16:9) for all images
+- **Main Image**: Choose the most appealing, representative image as your first image
+- **Multiple Views**: Include multiple images to show different views of the finished recipe
+- **Lighting**: Use well-lit images that clearly show the food
+- **Consistency**: Maintain a consistent photography style across all recipe images

+## Managing Homepage Hero Images

+You can directly control which recipes appear in the homepage hero section:

+1. **Marking Recipes for Hero Display**:
+   - When editing or creating a recipe, check the "Show in Hero" checkbox in the Basic Information section
+   - Recipes marked with this flag will be prioritized for display in the homepage hero section

+2. **Order of Display**:
+   - The system will display up to 4 recipes in the hero section
+   - Recipes explicitly marked with "Show in Hero" will be displayed first
+   - If fewer than 4 recipes are marked for the hero, the system will fill remaining slots with featured recipes and dinner recipes

+3. **Image Requirements**:
+   - Only recipes with at least one image can appear in the hero section
+   - The first image of each recipe will be used in the hero display
+   - For best results, use high-quality landscape-oriented images

+4. **Best Practices**:
+   - Select visually appealing recipes with high-quality images
+   - Choose recipes that represent the range of content on your site
+   - Update your hero selections periodically to keep your homepage fresh

 ## Autosave Feature